 - Take up a side hustle for extra income.

 - Ask for a salary raise if you think you deserve it.

 - Sell things that are still usable but no longer needed.
 Hold a garage sale.
 It’s an easy way to get fast cash, especially if you’ve got good items to sell.

 - Pawn a valuable asset.
-You can get it back once you paid off the loan plus interest.
+You can get it back once you paid off the loan plus interests.

 - Ask your credit card issuer if you can get a better interest rate.

 - Consider an unsecured personal loan.
-If you have a good credit history, you may find lenders that offer low-interest rates.
+If you have a good credit history, you may find lenders that offer a lower interest rate.

 In case you have no other choice, you can go down this path and approach the people close to you.
-However, you need to be prepared and know how to politely ask to borrow money from a friend or family properly.
-Keep in mind our tips above!
-If they lend you the cash you need, always remember to pay them back early or on time to avoid putting a strain on your relationship.
+However, you need to be prepared and know how to politely ask your family for money.